Note: This topic applies to the Leeds Release.

 For information about the authentication methods that can be used with SSL Login, see Managing Authentication Policies.

 When using SSL as an authentication method, it is possible to customize the title image, background image and message displayed on an SSL login page.
+In addition, an option is provided to enable the display of a link to the HTTPS Interception page, enabling the download and installation of the relevant certificate.

 |1.||Go to Services > Authentication > SSL login.|